American Soldier's Watches During Vietnam & The Olongapo Bracelets

 Higher Quality Needed by Special Forces

-Many of the US servicemen in Vietnam who needed a higher quality watch, one that can get wet in the torrential rains, go under water, get banged up and keep going, were the special forces.
+Many of the US servicemen in Vietnam who needed a higher quality watch, one that can get wet in the torrential rains, go underwater, get banged up, and keep going, were the special forces.
 And among the top tier of those service members it became popular to have an Olongapo bracelet fitted for your Vietnam field watch.

 The PX Carried Japanese and Swiss Watches

-The PX in Okinawa, Japan must have sourced local watches made in Japan by Seiko.
+The PX in Okinawa, Japan, must have sourced local watches made in Japan by Seiko.
 "Worn & Wound" states in their article on the subject, the United States PX's carried both Asian and Swiss models of watches in the PX's available to the military at usually less than retail in the United States.

 In Conclusion